 Gilbert V. Herrera serves as the Director of Research at the National Security Agency (NSA).
 The Research Directorate conducts research to develop new and innovative techniques and technologies to enable the Signals Intelligence and Cybersecurity missions of the NSA, as well as joint-authority missions of the Intelligence Community and Department of Defense.
 Herrera joined NSA in 2021 after nearly a 40-year career at Sandia National Laboratories.
 Herrera also served as the Director of the Laboratory for Physical Sciences and the Director of Microsystems Science and Technology.
 Herrera was elected as a Fellow of the American Association for the Advancement of Science in 2014 and is a senior member of the Institute of Electrical Electronics and Engineers.
 He has served on multiple academic, industrial, and government advisory boards throughout his career.

-Dr. Nadya Mason is the Rosalyn S. Yalow Professor of Physics at the University of Illinois at Urbana-Champaign.
+Dr. Nadya Mason is Dean of the Pritzker School of Molecular Engineering at the University of Chicago.
+She was previously the Rosalyn S. Yalow Professor of Physics at the University of Illinois at Urbana-Champaign, where she was Director of the Illinois Beckman Institute for Advanced Science and Technology and founding Director of the Illinois Materials Research Science and Engineering Center.
 Her research focuses on the electronic properties of small-scale materials, relevant to applications involving nano-scale and quantum computing elements.
-She is the founding Director of the Illinois Materials Research Science and Engineering Center and was recently named Director of the Illinois Beckman Institute for Advanced Science and Technology.
-Dr. Mason is currently Chair of the American Physical Society (APS) Committee on Scientific Meetings, serves on the APS Physics Policy Committee, and was in the 2018-2019 class of the Defense Sciences Study Group.
-Dr. Mason is a member of the National Academy of Sciences and the American Academy of Arts.
+Mason is currently Chair of the American Physical Society (APS) Committee on Scientific Meetings, serves on the APS Physics Policy Committee, and was in the 2018-2019 class of the Defense Sciences Study Group.
+Dr. Mason is a member of the National Academy of Sciences and the American Academy of Arts and Sciences.

 Dr. William D. Oliver is the appointed Henry Ellis Warren Professor of Electrical Engineering and Computer Science, and Professor of Physics, at the Massachusetts Institute of Technology (MIT).
 He serves as the inaugural Director of the MIT Center for Quantum Engineering and as Associate Director of the MIT Research Laboratory of Electronics.
 Dr. Oliver’s research interests include the materials, fabrication, design, and implementation of superconducting qubit processors, as well as the development of cryogenic packaging and control electronics for extensible quantum computing applications.
 Dr. Oliver is a coauthor of more than 100 peer-reviewed manuscripts on quantum science and technology, with contributions to the 2019 National Academies consensus study report, “Quantum Computing: Progress and Prospects.”
 He received his Ph.D. in Electrical Engineering from Stanford University and is a Fellow of the American Physical Society.